Who are the MIPS-eligible clinicians?

 - Occupational Therapists

 - Clinicians newly enrolled in Medicare

-- Clinicians below the low-volume threshold: Medicare Part B-allowed charges less than or equal to $30K/year OR those who see 100 or fewer Medicare Part B patients per year.
+- Clinicians below the low-volume threshold: Medicare Part B-allowed charges less than or equal to $90K/year, those who provide less than or equal to 200 covered professional serviced under the Physician Fee Schedule (PFS), OR those who see 200 or fewer Medicare Part B patients per year.

 - Clinicians significantly participating in Advanced APMs